micwasi15/Data-Structures-and-Algorithms/README.md

 ### Data Structures and Algorithms Projects Repository

 Welcome to the Data Structures and Algorithms Projects Repository!
-This repository contains a collection of projects developed as part of coursework for the Data Structures and Algorithms course.
+This repository contains a collection of projects developed as part of coursework for the Data Structures and Algorithms course, completed during the second semester.
 Each project focuses on implementing a specific data structure or algorithm.

 #### Project Structure
 Each project in this repository follows a consistent structure: